Slakky/EcoRef/README.md

 That is, in the genotype and phylogenetic data the samples were named following their assembly fasta format convention: 'sample_NNN.fa' where N is any random number between 0 and 9 that serves as a unique identifier; while on the phenotype data those were named just with the sample name: 'sample'.

-This was one of the first scripts I wrote with Tilman's help.
+This was one of the first Tilman helped me integrate.
 ```bash
 sed 's:_[0-9]*\.fasta::g' tree.nwk > tree_clear.nwk
 ```